csillag/atom-feed-eater/Readme.md

    (They should be prefixed with the original domain, but currently the content of the articles is simply outputted as raw HTML, without processing.)
+ - Now automatic testing has been implemented yet.
+ - It would be nice to come up with an automatic way for generating the wrapper objects around the immutable maps...